Jason de Vos: Retirement

 After the final match of the 2007–08 season in the 1–0 win over Hull City, De Vos announced his immediate retirement from playing to take up a media role in his native Canada and was given a guard of honour and standing ovation during the teams parade lap of the pitch.

 De Vos will also scout players from the MLS for former-club Ipswich Town.

 De Vos provided commentary on the FIFA 2010 World Cup for CBC and on Toronto FC matches for CBC and GolTV Canada.

 De Vos was the colour Commentator for CBC Sports's coverage of Football at the 2008 Summer Olympics in Beijing, China.

 Fall of 2010 he accepted the position of Technical Director at Oakville Soccer Club.

 On May 4, de Vos stepped down as Technical Director at Oakville Soccer Club after accepting a full-time position with TSN as a broadcaster.

+In 2012, as part of the Canadian Soccer Association's centennial celebration, he was named to the all-time Canada XI men's team.

 Since April 2013 is de Vos Member of the Canadian Soccer Hall of Fame.

 In January 2015, de Vos confirmed that he would begin work towards his UEFA Pro Licence in May of that year in Ireland.

 On August 30, 2016, he was named the Director of Development for the Canadian Soccer Association.

+In January 2024, he joined Toronto FC as an assistant coach.